-Taking this information at face value, you can make sure enough resources are set aside to invest in categories that are fueling your business both in terms of revenue and profit.
+With this information, you can make sure enough resources are set aside to invest in categories that are fueling your business both in terms of revenue and profit.

-If you’re seeing low margins that you think should be higher, it’s a great opportunity to review your markup and markdown strategy to make sure you find the margin your business needs to succeed.
+If you’re seeing low margins that you think should be higher, that’s a sign you should review your markup and markdown strategy to make sure you find the margin your business needs to succeed.